 Lord Haygan may have invited war between territories.

 We entered the maze cautiously.
 Marked out a trail, and always made left turns.
+The guide was uncertain of the correct path, never having actually walked the maze.

 They were formation keystones, arrays linked to a much more powerful formation that continuously allowed the maze to restructure paths, move markers, and would always lead the party back to the entrance.